How to convert Esri Shapefile to KML

 Introduction

-This tutorial will show you how to convert Esri shapefile (*.shp) to Google KML (*.kml).
-We will be transforming City of Vancouver postal code data from an Esri shapefile, styling the data using a different color, and writing the data out into a Google KML format.
+This tutorial will show you how to convert an Esri shapefile (*.shp) to a Google KML (*.kml).
+We will transform the City of Vancouver postal code data from an Esri shapefile, style the data using a different color, and export the data into a Google KML format.

 The Esri shapefile (forwardsortationareas.shp) denotes the different postal districts covering Vancouver.
 A forward sortation area (FSA) is a geographical region in which all postal codes start with the same three characters.
 The first letter of an FSA code denotes a particular "Postal District".